Brawmario/libsm64-godot/README.md

 ### Lower level interface

 The `LibSM64` singleton exposes the same constants and functions as the `libsm64` C API.
-All of the inputs and outputs of `LibSM64` are internally converted back and forth between Godot's and `libsm64`'s types, acconting for the differences in the coordinate systems, using [member scale_factor] to convert between Godot's metric system and `libsm64`'s internal units, and converting time between Godot's seconds and `libsm64`'s frames (assuming `libsm64` is ticked at a frame rate of 30 frames per second, see `LibSM64.tick_delta_time`).
+All of the inputs and outputs of `LibSM64` are internally converted back and forth between Godot's and `libsm64`'s types, acconting for the differences in the coordinate systems, using `LibSM64.scale_factor` to convert between Godot's metric system and `libsm64`'s internal units, and converting time between Godot's seconds and `libsm64`'s frames (assuming `libsm64` is ticked at a frame rate of 30 frames per second, see `LibSM64.tick_delta_time`).
 The functions and constants exposed in `LibSM64` are meant to be as one-to-one as possible with `libsm64`'s C API.

 ### Higher level interface